rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 After a game each GM registers the play date and earned XP in the gmnotes of the character.
 The script stores the date of this change in  **ffwgmnoteslastupdate**.
 This update does not always happen, see note 1)

-#### Characterhub script - !reportAndFix command
+#### Characterhub script - !ffw --report and !ffw fix commands

-Because of note 1) there is a !reportAndFix command that checks and if needed updates all characters in the characterhub.
+Because of note 1) there is are two command that check and if needed update all characters in the characterhub.
 All reporting is send to the API log.

 #### Characterhub script - Note 1) APIscripts crash or stop working